Housing for Incoming Freshmen and Transfers

 For incoming students who must/wish to live in campus housing, you will need to complete and submit the Request for Campus Housing Assignment Form in order to be matched with a specific roommate or roommates and to receive your housing assignment in a timely manner.
-Access to this form is provided by the Office of Undergraduate Admissions as a part of the admissions process.
+Access to this form is provided by the Office of Undergraduate and International Admissions as a part of the admissions process.

 Request for Campus Housing Exemption

 If you are an incoming freshman, transfer freshman, or sophomore, and you live with your parent(s) locally, are over 21, are married, have part-time status, or have other special circumstances that present an obstacle to campus residency, you must submit a Request for Campus Housing Exemption Form in order to be considered for exemption from the housing requirement.
-You may obtain this form from your admissions counselor in the Office of Undergraduate Admissions.
+You may obtain this form from your admissions counselor in the Office of Undergraduate and International Admissions.